rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 9. Per the warning above, you should go and investigate further to see if  the altered file meets your

 approval.
-If it does you may run the script with a `-- rebuild` option.
+If it does you may run the script with a `--rebuild` option.

 To view only the differences between the “tainted” file and the “untainted” file you could type: